 Option AMP8 AMP9 AMP10 AMP11 AMP12

-Metering Innovation PMP Consumption 2.0 14.3 17.8
+Metering Innovation PMP Consumption 2.0 14.0 17.4

 Metering Innovation PMP CSL 0.4

-Table 8-15: Metering Innovation PMP savings (MI/d, non-cumulative)
+Table 8-17: Metering Innovation PMP savings (MI/d, non-cumulative)

-- 8.162 The benefits of PMP Innovation are broken down into No Access properties and Unmeterable properties. - 8.163 No Access properties achieve a household consumption reduction only as they are all internal meter installs. - 8.164 Unmeterable properties achieve a household consumption reduction and CSL benefit as they include internal and external installs. - 8.165 The benefits applied for household consumption are those from our Smart Meter Benefits Study where the average saving from a new smart meter install is a 13% reduction in consumption (Progressive Metering Programme). - 8.166 The benefit applied for a CSL saving is also sourced from our Smart Meter Benefits Study and assumes the same saving as PSUP, that on average each meter saves 20 litres per day in CSL. - 8.167 As with PMP, innovation PMP meter installations and benefits have been modelled over four years of the full five-year AMP cycles.
-The fifth year is an assumed cooldown period based on expected contract lengths and renegotiation for operational teams.
+- 8.168 The benefits of PMP Innovation are broken down into No Access properties and Unmeterable properties. - 8.169 No Access properties achieve a household consumption reduction only as they are all internal meter installs. - 8.170 Unmeterable properties achieve a household consumption reduction and CSL benefit as they include internal and external installs. - 8.171 The benefits applied for household consumption are those from our Smart Meter Benefits Study where the average saving from a new smart meter install is a 13% reduction in consumption (Progressive Metering Programme). - 8.172 The benefit applied for a CSL saving is also sourced from our Smart Meter Benefits Study and assumes the same saving as PSUP, that on average each meter saves 20 litres per day in CSL. - 8.173 As with PMP, innovation PMP meter installations and benefits have been modelled over four years of the full five-year AMP cycles.